Social Work Focus on Children and Adolescents, Bachelor of Arts

 🌍 Language of Instruction German

-📖 Course contents Introduction to Early Childhood Education, Development and Socialization, Pedagogy: Historical, Conceptual and Terminological Foundations, Theories and Concepts in Social Work, Introduction to Academic Writing for Education and Social Sciences, Project: Self-Reflection, Personality Development and Professionalization, Didactics of Early Childhood Education, Methods and Instruments of Social Work I, Intercultural and Ethical Action Skills, Social History, Philosophy, Ethics, Introduction to Child and Youth Welfare, Social Law, Quality Management in Social Work, Sociology, Seminar: Fields of Action in Child and Youth Welfare, Special Legal Aspects of Social Work, Qualitative Research Methods, Project: Educational Perspectives on Vocational Orientation, Social Policy, Cultural and Media Work with Children and Adolescents, Target Group Work and Case Management, Pedagogical Relationships and Professionalism, Quantitative Research Methods, E-Learning Project, Recognition Internship: Social Work BASA-022, Elective Module A, Elective Module B, Elective Module C, Bachelor Thesis
+📖 Course contents Introduction to Early Childhood Education, Development and Socialization, Pedagogy: Historical, Conceptual, and Terminological Foundations, Theories and Concepts in Social Work, Introduction to Academic Work in Pedagogy and Social Systems, Self-Reflection, Personal Development, and Professionalism, Didactics of Early Childhood Education, Methods and Tools of Social Work I, Intercultural and Ethical Action Competences, Social History, Philosophy, Ethics, Introduction to Child and Youth Welfare, Social Law, Social Economics and Socioeconomics, Sociology, Fields of Action in Child and Youth Welfare, Specific Legal References in Social Work, Qualitative Research Methods, Educational Perspectives on Vocational Guidance, Social Policy, Cultural and Media Work with Children and Adolescents, Introduction to Assistance in Education (SGB VIII), Pedagogical Relationships and Professionalism, Quantitative Research Methods, E-Learning Project, Recognition Internship, Elective Modules, Bachelor Thesis

 👥 In-person sessions numerous virtual teaching events